Weights for relative motives; relation with mixed complexes of sheaves: Applications to (co)homology of motives and other matters

 2. An $F$-weight structure is also a $G\circ F$-weight structure for any exact functor $G:\du\to \eu$ (for any triangulated $\eu$).
 In particular, one can always take $F=0$.
 Hence we do not lose generality by adding the $F$-orthogonality axiom to the definition of relative weight structures.
 Besides, those properties of relative weight structures that do not depend on the choice of $F$ are certainly valid without this axiom.
 The main reason to put the $F$-orthogonality axiom together with the weak orthogonality one is that these conditions could be tracked down using similar methods.

-3. The weak orthogonality axiom is a partial case of the higher Hom decomposition condition that was studied in Appendix B of \cite{posat}.
-Respectively, Proposition 2 of loc.cit. generalizes our Proposition \ref{pbrw}(\ref{irgen}) considered in the case $F=0$.
+3. The weak orthogonality axiom is is a strengthening the higher Hom decomposition condition that was studied in Appendix B of \cite{posat}.
+In particular, our Proposition \ref{pbrw}(\ref{irgen}) can be (more or less) easily deduced from the results of ibid.

 \end{rema}

 Now we will extend to relative weight structures several properties of weight structures.
 We will skip those parts of the proofs that do not differ much from the ones in \cite{bws} (for 'usual' weight structures); we will concentrate on the distinctions.